What is the Role of a Food R&D Technologist in the Food Industry?

 Extensive travel may be necessary, especially in retail or government roles, involving visits to suppliers' factories, warehouses, and distribution centers.
 Some positions may also require overnight stays away from home.

-How High Is the Demand for Food Technologists in Alternative Proteins?
+How High Is the Demand for R&D Food Technologists in Alternative Proteins?

 The emergence of Alternative Proteins, driven by concerns over sustainability, animal welfare, and health, has sparked significant interest and investment in this burgeoning sector.
 As demand for plant-based and lab-grown protein sources continues to rise, the role of food technologists becomes increasingly vital.
 Food technologists play a crucial role in developing and refining Alternative Protein products to meet consumer expectations for taste, texture, nutritional value, and safety.